 2 Viewport Margin Area (Chapter 9.5, ITT4RT v0.4.1[1])

-[9.5 Viewport Margin Area
+9.5 Viewport Margin Area

 In order to minimize the M2HQdelay and consequently enhance the user experience, a receiver should be able to request additional margins at a higher quality around the viewport when the network conditions allow.
+The additional transmission of Margins can also be decided by the component responsible for encoding the viewport area (i.e. the sender client or a server component).
 Figure 1 shows the viewport and margin areas in an equirectangular projected picture.
-The margin area may also be used for stabilizing the viewport when the receiving user is following the viewport orientation of another user, or when the receiveing user is performing small head motion perturbations.
+The margin area may also be used for stabilizing the viewport when the receiving user is following the viewport orientation of another user, or when the receiving user is performing small head motion perturbations.